This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 YOUR DATA PROTECTION RIGHTS

-Under certain circumstances, visitors from within the EEA have the following data protection rights:
+Under certain circumstances, visitors from within the UK have the following data protection rights:

 • access to your personal data.